an organization dedicated to raising awareness about pressing environmental and sustainability challenges through the vegan movement.

 9. What’s Next: What are your ideas for taking your project to the next level?

-One of my ideas involves bringing my non-profit to my high school, and other local schools in my area.
-My objective is to have the school cafeteria serve “Meatless Mondays,” or “Vegan Wednesdays,” which would take place at least once a month.
+One of my next steps involves bringing my non-profit to my high school, and other local schools in my area.
+My objective is to encourage school cafeterias to serve “Meatless Mondays,” or “Vegan Wednesdays,” which would take place at least once a month.
 As the name suggests, the cafeteria would refrain from serving any animal products on these designated days.
 This would greatly reduce the carbon footprint of each school, and result in a vast decrease of greenhouse gas emissions.
 I would enact this change by discussing my organization with the administrative staff members at local high schools.
-Another idea I have is to have citywide designated days for residents to only purchase cruelty-free products, and minimize meat consumption.
+Another idea I have is to have citywide designated days for residents to purchase exclusively cruelty-free products, and minimize meat consumption.

 10. Please share how you have influenced other young people to get involved in your project and/or care about environmental sustainability.